Gaucho-Racing/Firmware/Lib/Peripherals/CubeCAN/README.md

 ### Globals

-We store a global private array of CubeCAN handles (sized to `CUBEMX_CAN_MAX_INSTANCES`)
+CubeCAN maintains a global private array of handles (sized to `CUBEMX_CAN_MAX_INSTANCES`).

-Main point of allowing user provided `CUBEMX_CAN_MAX_INSTANCES` values is that each handle is 28 bytes not including the queue size, but if you add a large queue on a chip that supports three CANFD peripherals and only need one peripherals that is a lot of wasted memory.
+- Each handle is 28 bytes (overhead)
+- Plus transmission queue: `CUBEMX_CAN_TX_QUEUE_SIZE` times `sizeof(GRCAN_Private_TxMessage)` (4 byte header and 64 bytes of data, at print time)

+If your chip supports multiple FDCAN peripherals but you need fewer, set `CUBEMX_CAN_MAX_INSTANCES` lower to avoid wasting memory on unused handles.
+Similarly, reduce `CUBEMX_CAN_TX_QUEUE_SIZE` if you send infrequently and have frequent ticks.

+## Troubleshooting

+TODO

+As issues are found we will extend this section.
+For now, please contact the Firmware Manager if you are unable to get this working.